PADL/SwiftOCA/README.md

 Example code can be found in [Examples](Examples).

-In the absence of a UML/XMI to Swift parser (left as a future task), not all AES70 classes are implemented, but adding a new one is trivial using the `@OcaProperty` and `@OcaDeviceProperty` wrappers.
+Support for AES70-2023 is in progress: adding new classes is straightforward, using the `@OcaProperty` and `@OcaDeviceProperty` wrappers.
 For a class with only properties, it is only necessary to declare the property and accessor IDs, and all logic including event notification will be handled at runtime.
 For custom logic, override the `handleCommand(from:)` method.
 Custom access control can be implemented at the object or device level by overriding `ensureReadable(by:command)` and `ensureWritable(by:command)`.

 Serialization to JSON types is provided using the `jsonObject` and `deserialize(jsonObject:)` methods, which walk the list of declared properties, encoding non-JSON types using Codable.